Overview

 Rollback on Exception

-Some databases (for example, PostgreSQL) require transaction rollback for all exceptions.
+Some databases (e.g., PostgreSQL) require a transaction rollback if an exception occurs.

 Comments